 Being the recipient of this today has made me realize Wednesday Letters may become much more than it seemed at first.
 It’s truly touched my heart and made my week better knowing my daughter prayed and God put my name on her heart.

 I pray this spreads like wildfire.
 The world is starving for all the blessings that have been left unspoken.

 If you decide to write some Wednesday Letters we’d love to hear from you.

 Our marriage has been under attack for years.
-We have been through so much with each other.
-There is one thing we can agree on 100%.
-God holds us together.
+We have been through so much.
+There is one thing we can agree on.
+God has been The One to hold us together.

 I shouted, “Let me in!”
 I cried, “Why do you have these walls built so high?”
 I tried to tell my husband for years what I needed.

 I felt as if he never heard me.
 (Probably because he didn’t.)

 My husband only was able to hear me when my spirit was finally quiet.

 The problem with my spirit getting quieter was that part of me was giving up on believing we’d ever have a real, honest, deep relationship with each other.

 This takes me being quiet and letting him love on me.